emadans/Project-1/README/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
 - Copy the install_elk_ymlplaybook.rtf file to the /etc/ansible directory.
-Make sure your file ends with .yml rather than .rtf.
 - Update the hosts file to include the IP address of the machine you would like to install this on under the header [elk].
 - Run the playbook, and navigate to http://[your.ELK-VM.External.IP]:5601/app/kibana to check that the installation worked as expected.